 Summary

-Step is a teen banking app and debit card that charges no fees and can help teens begin to build a positive credit history.
+Step is a fintech app offering a secured credit card account that pays you to save and can help you build a positive credit history.

 Pros